top of page

 Old Paper

-Screenshot 2026-01-30 at 10.17.01 PM.png
+Screenshot 2026-02-21 at 12.13.34 PM.png

 Old Paper

-In the 1700s, Our grandfather Gerald Faye resided in Dublin Ireland.
+In the 1700s, Our grandfather Gerald Fay resided in Dublin Ireland.
 Next to his name, the word, GENT for occupation or gentleman. which at the time meant a person of wealth status and proper.
 I like to think it's easy to conclude that our ancient ancestors from Ireland or wealthy, land owners, and citizens of status and privilege.

 Screenshot 2026-01-30 at 10.50.04 PM.png